 Medical & Scientific Advisors

-Dr. William (Bill) C. Hahn currently serves as an MPM Advisor and is both a leading scientist and physician involved in biomedical research and in the care of cancer patients.
+Dr. William (Bill) C. Hahn currently serves as an Advisor to MPM and BioImpact Capital, an affiliate manager of MPM.
+Bill is a leading scientist and physician involved in biomedical research and in the care of cancer patients.
 He is currently Chief Research Strategy Officer and Chief, Division of Molecular and Cellular Oncology at Dana-Farber Cancer Institute and is also an Institute Member of the Broad Institute.